1921042/program/program.md

  ```

-## 3:Write a progrm to find sum of two numbers
+## 3:Write a program to find sum of two numbers
 ```

      // to find sum of two numbers